Contentsquare vs Google Analytics

 Cons

-- Premium pricing may be prohibitive for small teams and startups
+- High pricing makes it inaccessible for small businesses and startups

 Google Analytics